What are Tracing Agents

 A tracing agent will locate people for a variety of reasons including tracing debtors, locating beneficiaries of wills, locating absentee freeholders, finding long-lost family or friends, and tracking old customers.
 Tracing agents in the UK must be registered with the ICO (Information Commissionaires Office).

 Many people tracing cases are for debt collection claims, this is because to start a debt recovery claim in the UK a current address must be provided to the courts or debt collection agency, without a current address the claim cannot progress.
 A tracing agent will be able to confirm if the subject lives at the supplied address currently or indeed has moved in which case they will locate and provide the correct current address.

-- Consider a form of alternative dispute resolution to assist with settlement.
+Consider a form of alternative dispute resolution to assist with the settlement.

 Required pre-action process

-- The intended claimant should write to the defendant setting out concise details of the claim, including the basis on which the claim is made, a summary of the facts, the remedy sought and how any monetary amount sought has been calculated.
-(You will need a validated current address to complete this action in a evidenced and reliable way)
+- The intended claimant should write to the defendant setting out concise details of the claim, including the basis on which the claim is made, a summary of the facts, the remedy sought, and how any monetary amount sought has been calculated.
+(You will need a validated current address to complete this action in an evidenced and reliable way)